 In 2003 the chapter was renamed the Robert Cooper Audubon Society (RCAS), to honor Dr. Cooper for his years of leadership in our own organization and in the Indiana Audubon Society.

 Through the years, the ECIAS/RCAS has undertaken its share of environmental causes: fighting to prevent development of Christy Woods, an 18-acre wooded retreat on the Ball State campus; raising thousands of dollars to preserve land in Costa Rica, the winter home to many of the neotropical songbirds that breed in Indiana; writing letters to local newspaper editors, state legislators, and the Indiana governor to speak out on various issues; local habitat preservation and restoration projects; and many others.
-Most recently, we've been protesting the proposed Mounds Reservoir.
+One of our more recent causes has been opposition to the proposed Mounds Reservoir.

 We have also assisted local and regional environmental organizations, such as the Wildlife Resqu Haus and a wide range of other projects, such as erecting osprey nesting platforms and hosting the first Living Lightly Fair.
 In recent years many of our efforts have focused on habitat restoration/preservation in our seven-county region.

-From 1974-2017, 14 individuals have served as President, Co-president, or Acting President: Charles Wise (who served full or partial terms four times), Thad Godish (three terms), Betty Guemple (partial term), Phyllis Yuhas (one term), Pam Popovich (one term), Lois Rockhill (one term), Barb Stedman (three terms), Janet Tuhey (one term), Mike Lannoo (partial term), Robin Dungan (partial term), Bonnie Nicholson (one-and-a-half terms), Jon Creek (partial term), and Sarah McKillip (three terms).
-Annette Rose is currently Acting President.
+From 1974-2018, 14 individuals have served as President or Co-president: Charles Wise (who served four full or partial terms), Thad Godish (three terms), Betty Guemple (partial term), Phyllis Yuhas (one term), Pam Popovich (one term), Lois Rockhill (one term), Barb Stedman (three terms), Janet Tuhey (one term), Mike Lannoo (partial term), Robin Dungan (partial term), Bonnie Nicholson (one-and-a-half terms), Jon Creek (partial term), Sarah McKillip (three terms), and Annette Rose (currently in her first term).

 Despite some changes and the passing of the years, however, the legacy of the Robert Cooper Audubon Society has remained the same.
 We continue working to conserve our natural resources and to enjoy the beauty of nature and the pleasure of birding with one another.
 We have done our best to remain true to the commitment and vision of Charles Wise and the many others who made the East Central Indiana Audubon Society a reality in 1974 and the many hundreds of individuals who have been faithful members for more than four decades.